BERKELEY CONNECT in SOCIOLOGY

 You will also meet with your mentor one-on-one at least twice during the semester, once to get acquainted, and a second time just before Tele-Bears, to discuss your plans for completing your major.
 Your mentor also has office hours every other week, during which you are free to show up and ask questions, talk over your day or your week, discuss what you are learning in class, or just have an informal conversation.

-Katherine Eva Maich is a doctoral candidate in Sociology with a background in labor studies, women's studies, and literature.
-Originally from the Midwest, she has worked for housing rights in Camden, NJ, organized recycling plant workers in Boston, MA, driven refrigerated food trucks in Raleigh, NC, and interviewed household workers in Peru, Guatemala, Uruguay, and Hong Kong.
-Kate's broad research interests include social movements, labor and work, gender, social theory, and qualitative methods.
-Her dissertation, “The Politics of ‘After’: Social Consequences of Domestic Worker Legislation in the U.S. and Latin America,” analyzes when and how the law matters for workers in New York City and Lima, Peru.
-Kate is a member of the Research Network for Domestic Worker Rights and collaborates with the International Labour Organization, the National Domestic Worker Alliance, and the International Domestic Workers Federation.
-She loves teaching and is honored to join Berkeley Connect.
+Kate Maich is a Ph.D. candidate in Sociology with a background in labor studies, women’s studies, and literature.
+Originally from the Midwest, she has worked for housing rights in Camden, organized recycling plant workers in Boston, driven refrigerated food trucks in Raleigh, and interviewed household workers in Peru, Guatemala, and Hong Kong.
+Kate’s research interests include the relationship between gender, work, and identity, with a focus on how domestic worker law shapes the governance of the home.
+She is a member of the Research Network for Domestic Worker Rights and collaborates with the International Labour Organization, the National Domestic Worker Alliance, and the International Domestic Workers Federation.
+Kate enjoyed serving as a Berkeley Connect mentor last year and is thrilled to continue with this important program.

 Small groups #1